-*See La Puerta Rules and Regs page to see the policies for visiting La Puerta Natural Burial Ground*
+See La Puerta Rules and Regs page to review the policies for La Puerta Natural Burial Ground

 What is Natural Burial?